 Gotta ask though, are you sure the chip in the key matches the original for the car?

 If it does, measure it's resistance and they try the VATS bypass trick.
-How to bypass the VATS system in a late model GM vehicle

 I am going to try that now, Yeah i am sure it matches, ive used it plenty of times.
 I had considered doing the bypass when i first broke the ignition lock cylinder but i deceided i might as well leave it in.
 Thanks for all the help